Skip to main content

 • Invested in feminised industries to improve women's wages, including $560 million to support community sector organisations to meet additional cost pressures and through the Government's changes to indexation, including for organisations delivering women's safety initiatives.
 The Government has also introduced reforms so that, from 1 July 2026, employers are required to pay their employees' superannuation at the same time as their salary and wages, which overwhelmingly benefits women in service industries.

 • Supported women's representation and opportunities in traditionally male-dominated industries through the Australian Skills Guarantee, which includes national targets for women in apprenticeships, traineeships and cadetships.
-The Government is investing in Australia's vocational education and training (VET) system and addressing skills shortages; commissioning an independent Pathway to Diversity in STEM Review to evaluate existing women in science, technology, engineering and mathematics (STEM) programs and make recommendations on the most effective approaches to improve equity and representation of women and other under-represented groups in STEM education and work; and also providing further funding for the Women in STEM and Entrepreneurships Grants program.
+The Government is also investing in Australia's vocational education and training (VET) system and addressing skills shortages; commissioned an independent Pathway to Diversity in STEM Review to evaluate existing women in science, technology, engineering and mathematics (STEM) programs, which made recommendations on 13 February 2024 on the most effective approaches to improve equity and representation of women and other under-represented groups in STEM education and work; and also provided further funding for the Women in STEM and Entrepreneurships Grants program.
 The Government is supporting new digital career opportunities in the Australian Public Service (APS) through the APS Digital Traineeship Program, which supports priority groups – including women returning to the workforce or seeking a career change – to undertake a Certificate IV qualification and is funding support for women in male-dominated trade apprenticeships.
-Through its Cyber Security Strategy, the Government has committed to improving diversity of the cyber security workforce, and established a workstream for industry leaders to develop initiatives to improve the diversity of the cyber workforce.
-The Government has a released a Women in Aviation Initiative to improve retention in the industry and increase visibility and awareness of the sector among girls and women, and is working with states and territories regarding options to increase women's participation in major Commonwealth-funded infrastructure projects.
+Through its Cyber Security Strategy, the Government has committed to improving diversity of the cyber security workforce and established a workstream for industry leaders to develop initiatives to improve the diversity of the cyber workforce.
+The Government has also released a Women in Aviation Initiative to improve retention in the industry and increase visibility and awareness of the sector among girls and women, and is working with states and territories regarding options to increase women's participation in major Commonwealth-funded infrastructure projects.

 New investments in the Budget 2024-25

-• Eased cost-of-living pressures through greater tax relief to low- and middle-income taxpayers from 1 July 2024, with 90 per cent of women taxpayers receiving a bigger tax cut than under previously legislated settings at an average additional benefit of $707 and further easing pressure by increasing all Commonwealth Rent Assistance maximum rates by 10 per cent.
+• Eased cost-of-living pressures through greater tax relief to low- and middle-income taxpayers from 1 July 2024.
+90 per cent of women taxpayers received a bigger tax cut than under previously legislated settings at an average additional benefit of $707 and further eased pressure by an increase to all Commonwealth Rent Assistance maximum rates by 10 per cent.

-• Fairer student loans, by capping indexation of Higher Education Loan Program (HELP) and other student loans to the lower of the Consumer Price Index or Wage Price Index which will wipe around $3 billion in debt, with a significant benefit for women, who hold around 60 per cent of HELP debts.
+• Introduced fairer student loans by capping indexation of Higher Education Loan Program (HELP) and other student loans to the lower of the Consumer Price Index or Wage Price Index to wipe around $3 billion in debt, with a significant benefit for women, who hold around 60 per cent of HELP debts.

-• Increased opportunities to access jobs and careers of the future by supporting a thriving, skilled and diverse STEM workforce in response to the Pathway to Diversity in STEM Review, with funding going towards scaling up women in STEM and science engagement programs.
-The Government will also launch the Building Women’s Careers program to fund large-scale projects to support women to access training in clean energy and construction and help drive change in workplace cultures.
+• Increased opportunities to access jobs and careers of the future by supporting a thriving, skilled and diverse STEM workforce in response to the Pathway to Diversity in STEM Review, with $38.2 million over eight years to scale up diversity in STEM and science engagement programs.

 • Supported families in crisis through investment in the Outcomes Fund to focus on families and children to prevent cycles of intergenerational and community disadvantage, barriers to employment and inclusive employment models, and housing needs of vulnerable and homeless Australians and moving beyond short-term crisis care.

-• Created jobs in remote Australia by establishing the Remote Jobs and Economic Development Program, which will create 3,000 jobs and support income support recipients move into paid employment.
+• Created jobs in remote Australia by establishing the Remote Jobs and Economic Development Program to create 3,000 jobs and support income support recipients move into paid employment.

 • Bolstered evidence by delivering an enhanced annual General Social Survey to support Measuring What Matters.